packit/packit.dev/content/development-docs/patch-metadata.md

 namespace, [Pull upstream fixes]({{< ref "pull-upstream-fixes" >}}).

-The metadata are a way for users and creators of source-git repos to be in control of how packit handles patch files.
+The metadata are a way for users and creators of source-git repos to be in control of how packit generates patch files from downstream commits.
 Users are not meant to set most of these - our tooling does that:
 [dist2src](https://github.com/packit/dist-git-to-source-git) and `packit
 source-git init`.